 Today we’re squeezing in one last Christmas in July project before the month is over!
-These easy Christmas ornaments are SOOOO quick to make – and they’re easy on the pocketbook too!
+These paper mache ornaments are super quick and easy to make with the help of your Silhouette.
+There’s no mess like traditional paper mache projects and they’re really festive too!
 Once you get started, you’ll want to make a whole tree full of them!

 What You’ll Need

 - Paper Mache Flat Hang Tags or Paper Mache Flat Ornament Shapes

 - Design(s) – see links at bottom of post for details

 - Silhouette Studio

 - Silhouette machine (Cameo, Portrait, or Curio with large base)